Plan Your Visit

 Remind your child of your love and never ending support for them.
 Reinforce this message and give your child confidence and assurance.
 It will give them extra support as well as help make the interview process easier.

 The day of the interview can be challenging, but Mission Kids aims to make it less so.
 Below you’ll find a list of Frequently Asked Questions to help give you and your child a clearer understanding of what to expect on Interview Day.

 What happens when we arrive?

-When you arrive, you’ll enter our child-friendly waiting room that offers fun kid activities like toys, books, a TV and iPads.
+When you arrive, you’ll enter our child-friendly waiting room that offers fun kid activities like toys, books, games, and a TV with kid-friendly shows.
 When it’s time for the interview, the Interviewer will meet you and your child and then bring only your child to the interview room.
 We will ask that you remain in the waiting area for the duration.
 When the interview is over, the Interviewer will escort your child back to you.